alvarotrigo/fullPage.js/README.md

 - `verticalCentered`: (default `true`) Vertically centering of the content within sections.

 - `resize`: (default `true`) Whether you want to resize the text when the window is resized.

+- `resizeSections`: (default `true`) Whether you want to resize the section's size when the window is resized.

 - `scrollingSpeed`: (default `700`) Speed in miliseconds for the scrolling transitions.